ALONDRA

 ABOUT THE BOAT:

-Mahogany strip plank, sheathed in epoxy & ‘glass, on oak keel, sitka spruce spars.
+Hull is Mahogany strip planking, sheathed in epoxy and glass with an Oak keel and sitka spruce spars.

 HISTORY: